-Biri is an erect, branched, annual herb which reaches a height of 15 to 60 cm.
-Leaves are opposite, smooth or nearly so, ovate or ovate-lanceolate, and 1.5 to 3 cm long, with pointed tip and wedge-shaped base, and with toothed or wavy margins.
-Conical heads occur singly at the ends of long stalks, and are about 1 cm in length.
+Biri is an erect, branched, annual herb which reaches a height of 15 to 60 centimeters.
+Leaves are opposite, smooth or nearly so, ovate or ovate-lanceolate, and 1.5 to 3 centimeters long, with pointed tip and wedge-shaped base, and with toothed or wavy margins.
+Conical heads occur singly at the ends of long stalks, and are about 1 centimeter in length.
 Flowers are yellow.
 Achenes are flattened, oblong, dark-brown and enclosed separately in scales.

 - In open waste places, old clearings, etc., at low and medium altitudes.

-- In Benguet Subprovince, Cagayan, Nueva Viscaya, Rizal, and Laguna Provinces in Luzaon, and in Mindoro.
+- In Benguet Subprovince, Cagayan, Nueva Viscaya, Rizal, and Laguna Provinces in Luzon, and in Mindoro and Balabac.

 - Pantropic in distribution.

-Study has isolated an active principle, spilanthol (C14H25NO), an isobutylamide, a known insecticidal.
+- Study has isolated an active principle, spilanthol (C14H25NO), an isobutylamide, a known insecticidal.

-- Leaves yield alkaloids, carotenoids, essential oils, sesquiterpenes, amino acides.
+- Leaves yield alkaloids, carotenoids, essential oils, sesquiterpenes, amino acids.

-Adaptogenic, antibacterial, antiinflammatory, antiscorbutic, digestive, diuretic, immunomodulatory, lithotriptic, sailagogine, tonic.
+- Adaptogenic, antibacterial, anti-inflammatory, anti-scorbutic, digestive, diuretic, immunomodulatory, insecticidal,larvicidal, lithotriptic, sialogenic, tonic.